 The MR signal that is detected in MR imaging comes almost exclusively from hydrogen nuclei residing in water and fat molecules in the body.
 There are also many hydrogen atoms residing in macromolecules in most tissues, but the restricted motion of the macromolecular environment results in rapid transverse relaxation, with T2 values that are typically less than 1ms.
-These nuclei are typically not observed by MRI because these T2 values are much shorter than TE for most imaging methods.
+Water molecules that are tightly bound to macromolecules can also experience restricted motion and rapid transverse relaxation.
+These nuclei are typically not observed by MRI because their T2 values are much shorter than TE for most imaging methods.
 However, even without observing the signal from these nuclei directly, the presence of these macromolecules can be detected, and converted into image contrast through magnetization transfer (MT).
 To generate MT contrast, macromolecular spins are saturated by RF irradiation, but not observed directly.
 Instead, time is allowed for magnetization to transfer between macromolecules and water, through a group of mechanisms collectively known as saturation transfer.
 The modulation of the longitudinal magnetization of water is observed, producing image contrast that is dependent upon the size of the macromolecular pool, and exchange properties between this and the water pool.
-Selective saturation of the macromolecular pool is possible because the width of the frequency spectrum of the macromolecular spins, which is inversely proportional to T2, is much broader than that of the free water spins, and offresonance RF irradiation can therefore selectively saturate macromolecular spins.
+Selective saturation of the macromolecular pool is possible because the width of the frequency spectrum of the macromolecular spins, which is inversely proportional to T2, is much broader than that of the free water spins, and off-resonance RF irradiation can therefore selectively saturate macromolecular spins without directly perturbing free water spins.
 A typical MT experiment involves a period of off-resonance RF irradiation, followed by a waiting period for saturation transfer, and then a conventional MRI pulse sequence that measures the prepared magnetization.
 Examples of applications for MT contrast include discrimination between pathological tissues with different macromolecular content, and selective saturation of background signals in MR angiography, where the tissue of interest (blood) has much lower MT effects than the background tissue.